-\$175 copay for Medicarecovered services (such as MRIs and CT scans).
+\$180 copay for Medicarecovered services (such as MRIs and CT scans).

-What you must pay when you get these services Services that are covered for you Outpatient diagnostic tests and therapeutic services and Outpatient X-rays supplies \$50 copay for Medicare-Covered services include, but are not limited to: covered services. • X-rays Therapeutic radiology Radiation (radium and isotope) therapy including technician services materials and supplies 20% of the total cost for Surgical supplies, such as dressings Medicare-covered services (such as radiation Splints, casts, and other devices used to reduce fractures and treatment for cancer). dislocations • Laboratory tests Medical supplies Blood - including storage and administration.
+What you must pay when you get these services Services that are covered for you Outpatient diagnostic tests and therapeutic services and Outpatient X-rays supplies\ \$50 copay for Medicare-Covered services include, but are not limited to: covered services. • X-rays Therapeutic radiology Radiation (radium and isotope) therapy including technician services materials and supplies 20% of the total cost for Surgical supplies, such as dressings Medicare-covered services (such as radiation Splints, casts, and other devices used to reduce fractures and treatment for cancer). dislocations • Laboratory tests Medical supplies Blood - including storage and administration.
 Coverage of 20% of the total cost for whole blood and packed red cells begins only with the fourth Medicare-covered pint of blood that you need - you must either pay the costs supplies. for the first 3 pints of blood you get in a calendar year or Lab services have the blood donated by you or someone else.
 All other \$0 copay for Medicarecomponents of blood are covered beginning with the first covered services. pint used.
-Other outpatient diagnostic tests Blood services Prior authorization rules may apply for select services.
+Other outpatient diagnostic tests Blood services \Prior authorization rules may apply for select services.
 Refer to \$0 copay for Medicarethe list in Chapter 4, Section 2.1 for more information. covered services.
 Diagnostic tests and procedures \$50 copay for Medicarecovered services.
 Diagnostic radiology services

 Services that are covered for you What you must pay when you get these services Outpatient hospital observation \$0 copay; there is no Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. copayment for outpatient observation stays.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Medicare Hospital Benefits .
-This fact sheet is available on the Web at https://es.medicare.gov/publications/11435- https://es.medic you get these services
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435- Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+TTY users call 1-877-486-2048.
+You can call these numbers for free, 24 hours a day, 7 days a week.

-Outpatient hospital services
+Outpatient hospital services\